Skip to main content

 Interests

-I have had experience in three major centres in inflammatory bowel disease and now am part of a team of IBD specialists at the Royal London.
-I have published in this area and I am actively involved with clinical trials of novel biological therapies.
-I have experience in specialist IBD endoscopy, novel biologic agents and complex IBD patients.
+Dr Parkes has experience in three major centres in inflammatory bowel disease and now am part of a team of IBD specialists at the Royal London.
+He has published in this area and is actively involved with clinical trials of novel biological therapies.
+He has experience in specialist IBD endoscopy, novel biologic agents and complex IBD patients.

-I have an active interest in irritable bowel syndrome or IBS, in particular in the role that diet and the gut microbiota play in the causes and treatment for this condition.
-I have published widely in this field in particular in the role that probiotic preparations can have in the treatment of IBS.
+He has an active interest in irritable bowel syndrome or IBS, in particular in the role that diet and the gut microbiota play in the causes and treatment for this condition.
+He has published widely in this field in particular in the role that probiotic preparations can have in the treatment of IBS.

 Endoscopy

-I have broad range of endoscopic experience and I am competent in a wide range of diagnostic and therapeutic procedures including in the diagnosis of cancer, ulcers, Barrett's oesophagus, colitis, Crohn's disease, diverticular disease and polyps.
-In particular I specialise in difficult colonoscopy and polypectomy as well as working as a trainer within the NHS.
+Dr Parkes has a broad range of endoscopic experience and he is competent in a wide range of diagnostic and therapeutic procedures including in the diagnosis of cancer, ulcers, Barrett's oesophagus, colitis, Crohn's disease, diverticular disease and polyps.
+In particular, he specialises in difficult colonoscopy and polypectomy as well as working as a trainer within the NHS.

 Publications